 Cannabis growing involves various steps and processes that you have to learn in order to get the best results.
 There are different things that can go wrong during the process.
 It could be limited humidity, too much humidity, too much fertilizer, too much water, ozone exposure, pH fluctuations, mites, mildew, viruses, mold, and nutrient deficiencies.
 These issues can all be costly for the cannabis grower.
 The good news is that most of these cannabis issues have a quick, easy, and simple solution.
 Let’s take a look at each of these issues.

 Excess humidity can result in heat stress, but this is one of the cannabis issues that are easy to solve.
 This issue involves the yellow characterization of cannabis leaves where it turns brown if it is close to the light source.
 The yellowing begins in a thin line and goes around the edge of the leaves.
 The brown spots which are close to the light source will oftentimes appear burned.
-The most common occurrence is when the cannabis grower places the cannabis plant close to the heat lamp.
+The most common occurrence is when the cannabis grower places the marijuana plant close to the heat lamp.
 The least common occurrence is during outdoor cannabis growing where the temperature is hot and dry and water is inadequately given to the plant.

 To solve these cannabis issues means that the cannabis grower has to reduce the heat.
 For outdoor cannabis plants, the grower should provide the plants with more water and a considerable amount of shade.
 For indoor cannabis plants, the cannabis issues are more complex.
 You could: